Policy last updated

 - The Reportable Conduct Scheme does not change or replace other reporting obligations such as mandatory reporting.

-The Reportable Conduct Scheme is a child safety mechanism introduced as a result of the Betrayal of report.
+The Reportable Conduct Scheme is a child safety mechanism introduced as a result of the report.
 The Reportable Conduct Scheme complements the Child Safe Standards and other existing child safety measures.

 Department policy is that the department's Employee Conduct Branch has responsibility for reporting any allegations of ‘reportable conduct’ raised against department employees, volunteers and school council employees who are 18 years or over to the Commission for Children and Young People (CCYP), on behalf of the department.